 The basics of starting seedlings are pretty easy to grasp.
-Really all you need is a container, some soil and a light!
+Really all you need is a container, some soil, and a light!
 (This post originally appeared as a guest post on Bakerette.com)

 Every gardener at some point decides to start growing their own seedlings.
 It was the same for us.
 As the years went on and we got better and better at gardening our aspirations got bigger.
 We wanted our flower beds to look nicer and we had varieties of tomatoes and other veggies that we wanted to try.
 Those new veggie varieties were not available at the local nurseries so we had to grow them ourselves.
 That’s when we began starting seedlings indoors.

 It also started to become a financial need.
 If you go through the list of veggies and flowers that we plant in our garden every year from seedlings the list gets pretty long.
-For our little ¼ acre lot this year we will need right around 450 flower and veggie starts.
-That can get pretty pricey, in fact there is no way we would shell out all that money so it’s a good thing I learned the basics of starting seedlings.
+For our little ¼ acre lot this year we will need right around 450 flowers and veggie starts.
+That can get pretty pricey, in fact, there is no way we would shell out all that money so it’s a good thing I learned the basics of starting seedlings.

 The 3 Things you need for starting seedlings

 There are a lot of complicated methods for starting seedlings.
 Really all the different methods come down to just 3 simple things (besides seeds of course).
 You need a container, some soil and a light!
-That’s it really, all the other things like heat mats, timers, soil blocks, peat pots, etc can help but all you really need is a container, soil and light.
+That’s it really, all the other things like heat mats, timers, soil blocks, peat pots, etc can help but all you really need is a container, soil, and light.

 I love using the little 4 and 6 cell plastic packs that you can buy at most garden supply stores.
 Or even better ask all your neighbors to save the ones they get when they buy nursery plants.
 These little cell packs are about the perfect size for nearly every seedling I grow, from flowers to veggies.
-I do like to plant my tomatoes in a slightly larger 3 inch pot but everything else goes in these beauties!
+I do like to plant my tomatoes in a slightly larger 3-inch pot but everything else goes in these beauties!

 But having said that I’m by no means implying that my method is the only one!
-In the past I have used yogurt cups, cottage cheese containers, peat pellets, peat pots, clay pots and even tin cans all with success.
+In the past, I have used yogurt cups, cottage cheese containers, peat pellets, peat pots, clay pots, and even tin cans all with success.
 The important part is that they have a way to drain off any excess water that doesn’t soak into the soil.

 The easiest way to get started growing your own seedlings is to just buy a good quality seedling mix from your local garden store.
-I prefer to grow all my veggie plants in a nice store bought organic mix (I’m a little less fussy about an organic mix when I’m growing ornamental flowers but I usually use the organic mix anyway).
+I prefer to grow all my veggie plants in a nice store-bought organic mix (I’m a little less fussy about an organic mix when I’m growing ornamental flowers but I usually use the organic mix anyway).
 Look for a mix that is mostly peat moss with just a little compost and some perlite or vermiculite.
 I also try to use a mix that is sterile because those mixes tend to prevent the fungal infection “dampening off”.

-If you are feeling adventurous (and you have the space) you can make your own seedling mix.
+If you are feeling adventurous (and you have space) you can make your own seedling mix.
 A simple recipe for a homemade mix is :

 4 parts peat moss